Reviewed by: Jeffrey Saniuk, MSN, RN, FNP-C

 Written by: Abbi Havens and Ashley Lawrence

 The Fourth of July is only days away.
 While we love barbecues, American flag swim trunks, and fireworks as much as the next person, the Fourth of July is the most dangerous American holiday of the year.
-Stay safe by avoiding these common Independence Day accidents and continuing to take CDC-recommened precautions to slow the spread of COVID-19.
+Stay safe by avoiding these common Independence Day accidents and continuing to take the Centers for Disease Control and Prevention (CDC) recommended precautions to slow the spread of COVID-19.

 They’re big, they’re bad, they’re…hotdogs.
 While hotdogs may seem like an innocent and patriotic party favorite, they’re actually one of the most commonly choked-on foods in America.
 Can you see why?
 You guessed it.
 They are shaped like your esophagus.
 Take small bites, have liquid on hand, and avoid eating hotdogs while intoxicated!